uport-project/uport-credentials/docs/guides/index.md

 ## Configure Your Application

 In your application, you must first configure your uPort object with an identifier and a private key (or signer function).
 There are several ways to instantiate a credentials object.
 The most common approach is to save a DID and private key on a server for your application and create a credentials instance from your application's unique private key.
-Signed JWTs for requests and verifications can then be passed to a client-side application, and presented to a user as a QR code, or sent via a [transport](http://github.com/uport-project/uport-transports).
+Signed JWTs for requests and verifications can then be passed to a client-side application, and presented to a user using a QR code or via another [transport](http://github.com/uport-project/uport-transports).

 ```javascript
 import { Credentials } from 'uport-credentials'